gitongatonny/Calculating-TCs-of-SortAlgos/README.md

-# Calculating and Graphically Analysing the Time Complexities of 4 Sorting Algorithms using Python.
+# Calculating and Graphically Analysing the Time Complexities of 4 Sorting Algorithms using Python

 This Python program was written in Jupyter Notebook.
-It was a group assignment issued for the unit: Design and Analysis of Algorithms.
+It was a group project issued for the unit: Design and Analysis of Algorithms.

 It includes the following sorting algorithms.